MiSArch/experiment-executor-frontend/assets/ChaosToolkitEditor.md

 ---

 ## 🐳 ChaosToolkit Docker Python Provider
-As there is no official Docker provider for the Chaos Toolkit, we provide a custom Python provider to interact with Docker containers.
+As there is no official Docker provider for the ChaosToolkit, we provide a custom Python provider to interact with Docker containers.
 This provider has the following functions:

 - `kill_containers`: Kills one or more Docker containers by name.